End live exports. No cruel cosmetics. Free range eggs.

 With continuing cruelty endured by animals in factory farms and within the live export chain, and the suffering of animals across Australia under practices that confirm and excuse animal cruelty, the need for a national independent office of animal welfare is clear.

-The Voice for Animals (Independent Office of Animal Welfare) Bill will establish an animal welfare champion to promote and oversee animal welfare.
+The Greens' Voice for Animals (Independent Office of Animal Welfare) Bill was reintroduced into the parliament to establish an Independent Office of Animal Welfare (IOAW) to promote and oversee animal welfare.

-It will be independent of government and the Department of Agriculture to ensure conflicts of interest that compromise animal welfare over profit are removed.
-The Office will be guided by the advice of an Animal Welfare Advisory Committee including experts in animal welfare, consumer groups, scientists and ethicists.
+The office will be independent of government and the Department of Agriculture to ensure conflicts of interest that compromise animal welfare over profit-making are removed.
+It will be guided by the advice of an Animal Welfare Advisory Committee including experts in animal welfare, consumer groups, scientists and ethicists.
 The IOAW will also work to harmonise and improve animal welfare laws across the country.